 - Air Quality Investigation Hopeland and Chinchilla March 2015

 - Air Quality Investigation Hopeland and Chinchilla December 2015

 Surface soils, surface water and groundwater

-Testing of surface soils, surface and groundwater on 28 properties through 2015 and 2016 have not revealed any associated impact.
-Testing on 20 properties in 2017 and 2018 has confirmed this conclusion.
+Testing of surface soils, surface water and groundwater (as collected at the surface) was undertaken on 28 properties in 2015 and 2016 and did not reveal any associated impact.
+Testing on 20 properties in 2017 and 2018 confirmed this conclusion.

 Chinchilla’s town water supply

-Anyone seeking further information is invited to email firstname.lastname@example.org or contact the department's pollution hotline on 1300 130 372.
+For further information contact the department by email on DESInvestigation@des.qld.gov.au or phone the pollution hotline on 1300 130 372.

 Advice for landholders